 Connect with other sustainability staff and faculty through the AASHE Mentorship & Peer Collaboration Program.
 This is your chance to share knowledge, cooperate on projects and advance the field of higher education sustainability.
 It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees, who are matched based on desired goals, relevant experience and overall expertise.
-Applications are due by August 4.
+Applications to participate are accepted each summer.
 If you have any questions, please contact Daita Serghi.